 From Forbes: “While Germany has deployed some of the most solar and wind in the world, its emissions have been flat for a decade while its electricity has become the second most expensive in Europe.
 More recently, Germany has permitted the demolition of old forests, churches, and villages in order to mine and burn coal.
 Meanwhile, the two nations whose electricity sectors produce some of the least amount of carbon emissions per capita of any developed nation did so with very little solar and wind: France and Sweden.
 Sweden last year generated a whopping 95 percent of its total electricity from zero-carbon sources… nuclear and hydroelectric power.
 France generated 88 percent of its total electricity from… nuclear and hydroelectric power.”

 Hydroelectric seems decent, but it’s too location-dependent.
-California for example.
-During periods of drought, they’re forced to use fossil fuels instead of their renewable sources.
-A Wall Street Journal opinion article pointed out issues with California’s power in general: “Californians are learning to live like the Amish after investor-owned utility PG&E this week shut off power to two million or so residents to prevent wildfires amid heavy, dry winds….
+California for example: during periods of drought, they’re forced to use fossil fuels.
+A Wall Street Journal opinion article pointed out general issues with California’s power: “Californians are learning to live like the Amish after investor-owned utility PG&E this week shut off power to two million or so residents to prevent wildfires amid heavy, dry winds….
 For years the utility skimped on safety upgrades and repairs while pumping billions into green energy and electric-car subsidies….
 Credit Suisse has estimated that long-term contracts with renewable developers cost the utility $2.2 billion annually more than current market power rates.
 PG&E customers pay among the highest rates in America.”

-Interesting ideas for solar and wind exist but they’re not “solved.”
-Deceptive marketing and promises are everywhere, with the term “greenwashing” becoming more common.
-Solar road technology seems to be stalling out after failed trials.
+Solar and wind aren’t “solved” despite interesting ideas.
+Deceptive marketing and promises are everywhere, with the term “greenwashing“ becoming more common.
+Solar road technology is stalling out after failed trials.
 Even solar bike paths aren’t working.
 Solar windows aren’t viable.
 Floating wind farms may be an option.
 If their high costs descend, and they don’t use so much fossil fuel for manufacturing/transportation.
 A recent pilot program cost $263 million for 5 turbines.
-However, costs seem to be decreasing and people believe wind farms will be price-competitive with fossil fuels.
+However, costs are decreasing, and people believe wind farms will be price-competitive with fossil fuels.
 It’s expected to become a bigger business: “The Organisation for Economic Co-operation and Development (OECD) predicted in 2016 that offshore wind power will grow to 8% of ocean economy by 2030, and that its industry will employ 435,000 people, adding $230 billion of value.”

 Compared to other forms of clean energy though, offshore wind power is the most difficult to install and maintain.
 There’s also the question of environmental impact: “While the offshore wind industry has grown dramatically over the last several decades, there is still a great deal of uncertainty associated with how the construction and operation of these wind farms affect marine animals and the marine environment.”

 As author Michael Shellenberger says, “renewables can’t power modern civilization… they were never meant to.
 One interesting question is why anybody ever thought they could.”
-He advocates nuclear power, in part because of technological advancements which make future plants (Gen IV) safe, efficient, economical, and carbon-free.
+He advocates nuclear power, in part because of technological advancements which make future plants (Gen IV) safe, efficient, and carbon-free.
 They don’t even leave nuclear waste because the reactor can use waste as fuel.
-Bill Gates, among others, have been working on Gen IV nuclear plants.
+Bill Gates is one of many working on Gen IV nuclear plants.
 They believe they’ve solved all potential problems.
 Red tape currently holds up the construction and implementation process.
 A recent Netflix special “Inside Bill’s Brain: Decoding Bill Gates” details some of this.
 If Bill Gates succeeds, he’ll save millions of lives, all while circumventing the climate change debate.